 The Audit Committee oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firm; determines and approves the scope of the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-The Audit Committee is also responsible for reviewing and discussing with management and our independent accountants our annual audited financial statements, including disclosures made in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and recommending to the Board whether the audited financial statements should be included in the Company's Annual Report on Form 10-K. On a quarterly basis, the Audit Committee reviews and discusses with management and our independent accountants the Company's quarterly financial statements prior to the filing of the Company's Quarterly Reports on Form 10-Q, including the results of the independent accountants' reviews of the quarterly financial statements.
-At least annually, the Audit Committee reviews a report from the independent accountants regarding the independent accountant's internal quality-control procedures, any material issues raised by internal quality review, or peer review, of the firm or any inquiry or investigation by governmental or professional authorities with respect to independent audits carried out by the firm and any steps taken to deal with any such issues.
-During the fiscal year ended March 31, 2018, the Audit Committee was comprised of Messrs.
+The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firm; determines and approves the scope of the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm or our audit engagement team as required by law; confers with management and the independent registered public accounting firm or our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting or auditing matters.
+The Audit Committee is also responsible for reviewing and discussing with management and our independent accountants our annual audited financial statements, including disclosures made in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and recommending to the Board whether the audited financial statements should be included in the Company's Quarterly financial statements prior to the filing of the Company's Quarterly Reports on Form 10-Q, including the results of the independent accountants' reviews of the quarterly financial statements.
+At least annually, the Audit Committee reviews independent accountants regarding the independent accountant's internal quality-control procedures, any material issues raised by internal quality review, or peer review, of the firm or any inquiry or investigation by governmental or professional authorities with respect to independent audits carried out by the firm and any steps taken to deal with any such issues.
+During the fiscal year ended March 31, 2019, the Audit Committee was comprised of Messrs.
 Parker (Chairperson) and Outland and Mses.
 English and Merrick.
 Messrs.
-Adelgren and Wilkinson served as alternate members of the Audit Committee.
-Alternate members of the Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member.
+Adelgren and Wilkinson served as alternate members of the Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member.
 The Audit Committee met eight times during the last fiscal year.
-The Audit Committee has adopted a written charter that is available to stockholders on our website at www.gladstoneinvestment.com.
+The Audit Committee has adopted a written charter that is available to stockholders in the Corporate Governance section of our website at www.gladstoneinvestment.com.